-The Consumer Price Index in Argentina increased 3.70 percent in March of 2025 over the previous month.
-Inflation Rate MoM in Argentina averaged 3.93 percent from 2014 until 2025, reaching an all time high of 25.50 percent in December of 2023 and a record low of 0.20 percent in August of 2016.
-This page provides the latest reported value for - Argentina Inflation Rate MoM - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Argentina Inflation Rate MoM - data, historical chart, forecasts and calendar of releases - was last updated on May of 2025.
+The Consumer Price Index in Argentina increased 2.80 percent in April of 2025 over the previous month.
+Inflation Rate MoM in Argentina averaged 3.92 percent from 2014 until 2025, reaching an all time high of 25.50 percent in December of 2023 and a record low of 0.20 percent in August of 2016. source: Instituto Nacional de Estadística y Censos (INDEC)

-The Consumer Price Index in Argentina increased 3.70 percent in March of 2025 over the previous month.
 Inflation Rate MoM in Argentina is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Argentina Inflation Rate MoM is projected to trend around 3.00 percent in 2026, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast